 About the Writing Center

-The Writing Center does not edit or proofread papers, nor offer intensive instruction in the rudiments of English for second-language students, although tutors can help students learn to identify and correct patterns of error.
-The goal of the Writing Center is to help students develop their own writing abilities and become skilled readers of their own writing.
+Although tutors at the Writing Center can help students identify and correct certain patterns of error in their grammar and syntax, we do not edit or proofread papers.
+Nor do we offer intensive or comprehensive instruction in the rudiments of English for second-language students.
+The Writing Center’s goal is to help students develop their own writing abilities and to become skilled readers of their own prose.

 Location and Hours

-The Writing Center is located in historic Gilman Hall, in the north wing of the Hutzler Reading Room (Room 230).
-During the regular academic year, we usually maintain hours from Sunday through Thursday, 2:00 pm to 10:00 pm.
-We also maintain limited hours during the summer months.
-For more precise information, please see our scheduling website, which can be accessed by all Hopkins students using their JHED IDs.
+The Writing Center is located in the north wing of the Hutzler Reading Room (Gilman Hall 230).
+During the regular academic year, we usually maintain hours Sundays through Thursdays from 2:00pm to 10:00pm.
+We are also open for limited hours during the summer months.
+For more information, please see our scheduling website, which can be accessed by using your JHED ID.

 Click here for information on scheduling an appointment.
 Appointments are scheduled in 50-minute sessions and begin on the hour.
-Note: you may not schedule appointments for the same day your writing for courses is due.
-Also, you may not schedule any more than three appointments to discuss any given writing assignment.
-See the scheduling website for more specific information.
+Please be advised that you may not schedule an appointment on the same day your essay is due.
+Also, you may not schedule more than three appointments for any given writing assignment.

 Writing Center tutors do not read papers ahead of time.
-The Writing Center holds over 2000 conferences a year, with writers at all levels and in all disciplines, and if we read papers in advance, we would be unable to serve nearly as many students.
-More importantly, however, it is your active participation in the conference - your dialogue with the tutor about your writing - that will enable you to become a better reader of your own work, a better reviser, and a better writer.
+The Writing Center holds over 2000 consultations a year with writers at all levels and in all disciplines.
+If we were to read papers in advance, we would be unable to serve as many students as we currently do.
+Scheduling concerns aside, we also believe your active participation in the consultation will help you become a better reader, writer, and reviser of your own work.

-Writing Center tutors include both undergraduate and graduate students, trained to help students develop their own thinking and writing.
-If you want to know who’s tutoring this year, or if you’re interested in applying to become a tutor, please view our “Tutoring Staff” page.
+Writing Center tutors include both undergraduate and graduate students who have been trained to help students develop their thinking and writing.
+If you would like to know who is on the tutoring staff this year, please view our “Tutoring Staff” page.
+If you are interested in becoming a tutor at the Writing Center, please view our “Prospective Tutors” page.